 Because everyone wants to visit, it can be hard to find cheap flights to Hawaii.
 But you can use airline miles to pay for your plane tickets to Hawaii.

 You can use credit card points to pay for your Hawaii resorts.
 Making your entire trip to Hawaii practically free.
-Your only cost to get there will only be the airline taxes of $5.60 per person.
+Your only cost to get there is airline taxes of $5.60 per person.

-Pro-tip: The airline taxes of $5.60 per person cost the same flying in coach or First Class.
+Pro-tip: The $5.60 airline tax per person costs the same flying in coach or First Class.

 Summer in Kauai

-I like to get as much as I can for as little as possible.
+I love traveling but want to get the most value for my money.
+And if I can travel for free, that’s even better!
 That’s why travel hacking is so addictive.
 It’s a game I’ve been playing since 1994.

 It made more sense to use miles for First Class tickets instead of coach because: